WoltLab/docs.woltlab.com/docs/migration/wsc55/javascript.md

 ## Minimum requirements

-The ECMAScript target version has been increase to es2019 from es2017.
+The ECMAScript target version has been increased to es2019 from es2017.